IMG_6773 (2).jpg

 Education

-I hold a Master’s Degree in Financial Planning, and the following designations: Certified Financial Planner®, Enrolled Agent, Certified College Financial Consultant, Master Planner Advance Studies®, Certified Divorce Financial Analyst® and Certified Financial Therapist.
+I hold a Master’s Degree in Financial Planning and the following designations: Certified Financial Planner® (CFP®), Enrolled Agent (EA), Certified College Financial Consultant, Master Planner Advanced Studies® (MPAS®), Certified Divorce Financial Analyst® (CDFA®), and Certified Financial Therapist (CFT-I™).

 Community

-In addition to serving on several boards, I am honored to serve as a mentor to other women in the profession, and I sit on the National Board of the National Association of Personal Financial Planners (NAPFA) in hopes of having professional influence on the number of women in the profession (or lack thereof).
-I also volunteer for two pro-bono financial planning organizations:
+In addition to serving on several boards, I am honored to mentor other women in the profession.
+I also sit on the NAPFA Foundation (National Association of Personal Financial Advisors) in hopes of influencing the number of women in the profession (or lack thereof) and supporting a community of like-minded fiduciary financial planners.

 Am I the right planner for you?